mustafaabdullahk/zephyrus/README.md

           - hal_stm32  # required by the nucleo_f302r8 board (STM32 based)
           - mbedtls

-    - name: zephyrus
+    - name: prometheus
-      remote: mustafaabdullahk # referred from remotes can change other forks or main
+      remote: zephyrus # referred from remotes can change other forks or main
       submodules: true # prometheus add as submodule
       revision: main # can select different branch
       repo-path: .